nemequ/safe-math/README.md

 The safe.h header will define numerous functions verifying that integer operations do not overflow.

-This isn't too complicated once you get your head around all the X macros, but the TL;DR version:

-Functions are generated for lots of types:
+Functions are provided for lots of types:

 | Identifier | Type                 |
 | ---------- | -------------------- |